A 2Cat-inspired model structure for double categories: Quillen pairs between DblCat , 2Cat , and Cat

-Since $\bbH$ is right Quillen by \cref{thm:LHQuillenadj}, it preserves fibrations.
-Moreover, since all objects in $\TwoCat$ are fibrant, by Ken Brown's Lemma (see \cite[Lemma 1.1.12]{Hovey}), we have that~$\bbH$ also preserves weak equivalences.
-This shows that if $F$ is a biequivalence (resp.~Lack fibration), then $\bbH F$ is a double biequivalence (resp.~double fibration).
+By \cref{rem:Hprescofibwe}, we have that if $F$ is a biequivalence (resp.~Lack fibration, cofibration) in $\TwoCat$, then $\bbH F$ is a double biequivalence (resp.~double fibration, cofibration) in $\DblCat$, as $\bbH$ preserves all of these classes of morphisms.

 Conversely, if $\bbH F$ is a double biequivalence (resp.~double fibration), then $\bfH\bbH F=F$ is a biequivalence (resp.~Lack fibration) by definition of the model structure on $\DblCat$.